 QC20-W ballbar system

-- the ballbar itself (essentially a very high accuracy, telescoping linear sensor with precision balls at each end)
+- the QC20-W ballbar (a very high accuracy, telescoping linear sensor with precision balls at each end)

 - two precision magnetic mounts, one attached to the machine table and the other to the machine spindle or spindle housing.